-- 247 Local to regional scale models that range in horizontal resolution from tens of meters to - 248 hundreds of kilometers are useful for simulating the impact of alkalinity injections beyond the - immediate local area, where conditions do not depend on the details of how the alkalinity was - added and instead are determined by regional-scale currents and other process, including the - 251 potential for biogenic feedbacks.
-These models are particularly useful to support OAE field - experiments, including planning and observational design, and analysis, integration and - 253 synthesis of observations, and to facilitate interpretation of observations from natural analogs. - Furthermore, local and regional scale models will likely prove to be indispensable for - 255 quantification of OAE effects in research settings, for guiding assessments of its environmental - 256 impacts, and for MRV during the potential implementation of OAE.
-A skillful model can - simulate when and where changes in carbonate chemistry and the ensuing anomalies in air-sea - 258 CO2 exchange occur and provide an estimate of the spatio-temporal extent of the - biogeochemical properties affected by OAE. - Regional models have distinct advantages over global models in their ability to resolve the - spatial scales on which OAE would be applied both experimentally and operationally, and their - documented skill in representing coastal and continental shelf processes more accurately - 264 (Mongin et al. 2016, Laurent et al. 2021).
+Local to regional scale models that range in horizontal resolution from tens of meters to hundreds of kilometers are useful for simulating the impact of alkalinity injections beyond the immediate local area, where conditions do not depend on the details of how the alkalinity was added and instead are determined by regional-scale currents and other process, including the potential for biogenic feedbacks.
+These models are particularly useful to support OAE field experiments, including planning and observational design, and analysis, integration and synthesis of observations, and to facilitate interpretation of observations 185 from natural analogs.
+Furthermore, local and regional scale models will likely prove to be indispensable for quantification of OAE effects in research settings, for guiding assessments of its environmental impacts, and for MRV during the potential implementation of OAE.
+A skillful model can simulate when and where changes in carbonate chemistry and the ensuing anomalies in air-sea CO2 exchange occur and provide an estimate of the spatio-temporal extent of the biogeochemical

+190 properties affected by OAE.

+Regional models have distinct advantages over global models in their ability to resolve the spatial scales on which OAE would be applied both experimentally and operationally, and their documented skill in representing coastal and continental shelf processes more accurately (Mongin et al. 2016, Laurent et al. 2021).
 Examples of regional model applications in the context of OAE include the recent studies by Mongin et al. (2021) and Wang et al. (2023).
-Mongin et al. (2021) used a coupled physical-biogeochemical-sediment model tailored to Australia's Great Barrier Reef to investigate to what extent realistic OAE applied along a shipping line could alleviate anthropogenic ocean acidification on the reef.
+Mongin et al. (2021) used a coupled applied along a shipping line could alleviate anthropogenic ocean acidification on the reef.
 Wang et al. (2023) used a coupled ice-circulation-biogeochemical model of the Bering Sea to study the efficiency of OAE in coastal Alaska.